devgigifa/games/README.md

 ### 2048
 Slide numbered tiles across a 4×4 grid and combine matching values to reach the elusive 2048 tile.
 Simple to learn, hard to put down.

-### Assets
-Shared sprites, fonts, and resources used across the project.

 ### Chess
 A fully functional two-player chess game played in the browser.
 Classic rules, clean board.